Law enforcement, students speak at Safe School Summit

 “We haven’t lost a student in a fire since 1955,” he said.

-Richardson that to become an SRO in Bozeman, an officer must have at least three years of experience in the department before they apply.
+Richardson said to become an SRO in Bozeman, an officer must have at least three years of experience in the department before they apply.

 “So they’re already coming to the interview with hundreds of hour of training,” he said.